robertorussowebdev/AWS-Ops-Exercise---EC2-Autoscaling-and-SQS-/README.md

 Let's continue with the exercise.

+**p.s Python, Pip and boto 3 installed on your Desktop ; without them, you're not able to start the producer script.**

 # Step 2: Create a Standard SQS Queue

 Now, let's create your Amazon SQS Queue.